thousandeyes/transaction-scripting-examples/API-transaction-scripts/README.md

 # ThousandEyes - API Transaction Examples
 These .js files are a collection of Javascript synthetic transaction examples for testing various REST API endpoints.
-Each of the .js scripts listed here represent a complete transaction test and can be used standalone.
+Each of the .js scripts listed here represents a complete transaction test and can be used standalone.

 ## How to Use
 1. Clone the repository or just download/copy an individual .js transaction script file.